 (14) Emphasis on Developing Hot-Rolled Hot-Dip Galvanized Sheets

 With increasing focus on energy-efficient materials and the development of thin slab continuous casting and rolling, more thin-gauge hot-rolled coils are being produced, leading to increased attention and development in hot-rolled hot-dip galvanized sheet production.
-These products are primarily used in the construction sector for steel structures, cable trays, ventilation ducts, grain silos, etc. Currently, hot-rolled hot-dip galvanized sheets account for approximately 8%–9% of the global galvanized sheet output, with companies like Handan Steel and Tangshan Steel in China having established hot-rolled hot-dip galvanizing units.
+These Steel fireproof door compliance are primarily used in the construction sector for steel structures, cable trays, ventilation ducts, grain silos, etc. Currently, hot-rolled hot-dip galvanized sheets account for approximately 8%–9% of the global galvanized sheet output, with companies like Handan Steel and Tangshan Steel in China having established hot-rolled hot-dip galvanizing units.

 (15) Increasing Level of Automation Control